veganmosfet/Solar_Cybersecurity_Requirements/README.md

 4. Password minimum entropy shall be enforced.
 5. Password reset shall only be triggered with physical device interaction (e.g. pressing a key on the device).
 6. Countermeasures against password brute forcing shall be implemented.
+7. Access (read or write) to any device resource shall involve authorization.
+8. Role based access control may be implemented.

 ### Secure Firmware Update